 Credit cards can be an excellent tool to easily and conveniently finance purchases without carting around a cumbersome collection of cash and coins.
 And rewards credit cards, in particular, can be a great way to get a little extra value out of your purchases.

 Unfortunately, credit cards can also be easy and convenient ways to swipe your way into credit card debt — debt for which you will often pay two-digit interest rates to carry.
 Even if you make more than the minimum payment each month, you’re still responsible for paying interest on the remaining balance, which can add up fast.
+Below, we’ll take a look at how to get a lower interest credit card.

 1. Sign Up for an Introductory 0% APR Credit Card Offer